-The control can "count" either the machining time of a tool (i.e. the time a tool is traversed at the programmed feed rate) or the number of parts that were produced with that tool.
+The CNC PILOT can count either the machining time of a tool (i.e. the time a tool is traversed at the programmed feed rate) or the number of parts that were produced with that tool.
 These two options are used for tool life management.

-As soon as the tool life expires or the programmed quantity is reached, the system interrupts machining and asks you to replace the tool or cutting edge.
-The machining operation, however, is not interrupted until the workpiece that is currently being produced is finished.
+As soon as the tool life expires or the programmed quantity is reached, the system sets the diagnostic bit 1.
+This causes an error message to be issued the next time the tool is called.
+If no replacement tool is available, the program run is stopped.

+To finish the workpiece currently being produced, press NC Start.